device-automation-bus/dab-specification-2.0/DAB.md

 ### Operation: Launching an application to the specified content
 *Operation model: Request / Response*

 This operation launches the application into FOREGROUND state with the specified content (also known as deep linking).
 There can only be one instance of an application running in the system and the instance is referenced by the application identifier.
+The response should only be sent after the application state has changed on the platform.

 * If the application is in the STOPPED state, this operation will launch a new instance into the FOREGROUND state with the specified content
 * If the application is in the BACKGROUND state, this operation will bring the instance of the application into the FOREGROUND and pass the specified content to the instance